jeetsukumaran/cmake-pandocology/README.md

 One quirk of "`pandoc`" is that the bibliography/reference section is necessarily the last part of the main document body: you cannot (easily and organically) have any sections, such as an appendix, after the reference section.
 The work-around is to create these post-reference sections as a separate document, independentally process them using "`pandoc`", and then use the "`--include-after-body`" directive to include them in the main document.

-You can support this workflow using "Pandocology" as follows:
+You can support this workflow using Pandocology as follows:
 ~~~
 add_pandoc_document(
     appendices.tex